wix-playground/dapperdox/README.md

 -document-rewrite-url=@MY_DOMAIN=http://www.mysite.com
 ```

+There is nothing special about the @ in the above example, it is merely a convention.
+You can use any expansion syntax you want.

 You may pass multiple `-document-rewrite-url` parameters to Swaggerly, to have it replace multiple URLs or placeholders,
 particularly useful if you additionally need to configure URLs such as CDN location.